 - Set aside time to make arrangements for the event

-- Have a larger car,truck or van to bring flowers to venue
+- Have a larger car, truck, or van to bring flowers to the venue

-- Set up at venue (needs to be coordinated with venue for early set up day of)
+- Set up at the venue (needs to be coordinated with venue for early setup day-of the wedding or venue)

 It’s a lot of work but, can be done.
 There is a lot more to making flower arrangements for your weddings or events than you might have thought.